vanessasoutoc/devise_profiles/README.md

 ## Notable files

+The vast majority of this project is a standard Rails app.
 These files are, in particular, more interesting to study for this app.

 ### Models